MALE MENOPAUSE / ANDROPAUSE AND IT’S MANAGEMENT THROUGH AYURVEDA

-Testosterone is the male dominating hormone and is responsible for a wide variety of androgenetic features includes initiation of puberty, increasing muscle mass, and prepares the body for fighting against tough situations.
+Testosterone is the male dominating hormone and is responsible for a wide variety of androgenetic features, including initiation of puberty, increasing muscle mass, and preparing the body for fighting against challenging situations.
 Testosterone is also responsible for energy and stamina.
-Although after the age of 30-35 years, the level of testosterone starts reducing, the onset of symptoms of andropause appears at the age of around 50 years.
-At this age, the level of testosterone has reached that critical level which is not enough for the body to perform testosterone-guided functions.
+Although after the age of 30-35 years, the testosterone level starts reducing, the onset of symptoms of andropause appears at the age of around 50.
+At this age, the testosterone level has reached that critical level which is not enough for the body to perform testosterone-guided functions.

 PHYSIOLOGY OF ANDROPAUSE

-The term “male menopause” does not seem to be correct as there is no cessation of menopause and the synthesis of testosterone for not halted altogether.
-“Viropause” is also not the correct terminology as there is little correlation between the loss of virilization and reduced testosterone concentration.
+The term “male menopause” does not seem correct as there is no cessation of menopause and the synthesis of testosterone for not halted altogether.
+“Viropause” is also not the correct terminology, as there is little correlation between the loss of virilization and reduced testosterone concentration.
 Further, many researchers believe that reduced testosterone is not the only reason for andropause.
-This would be the case; all the elderly people would experience the symptoms.
+This would be the case; all elderly people would experience the symptoms.
 But, in reality, it is not so.
 This indicates that other factors also contribute to generating the symptoms of andropause.
-These factors may be the underlying disease such as diabetes, hypertension, osteoporosis, obesity, and cardiovascular disorders.
-Other factors include smoking, intake of alcohol, sedentary lifestyle, stress and poor sleeping habits.
-Androgen decline in agony male (ADAM) may also occur because of psychological stress due to professional life and career growth, a condition commonly known as the mid-life crisis.
+These factors may be underlying diseases such as diabetes, hypertension, osteoporosis, obesity, and cardiovascular disorders.
+Other factors include smoking, intake of alcohol, a sedentary lifestyle, stress, and poor sleeping habits.
+Androgen decline in agony males (ADAM) may also occur because of psychological stress due to professional life and career growth, commonly known as the mid-life crisis.

-Testosterone is present in the body in three forms: Free testosterone, Albumin-bound testosterone and Sex hormone binding globulin (SHBG)-bound Testosterone.
-Only the free testosterone and albumin-bound testosterone are bioavailable and available to the body for physiological function.
-As age increases, on the one hand, the synthesis of testosterone reduces and on the other hand concentration of SHBG increases leading to reduced concentration of bioavailable testosterone.
+Testosterone is present in the body in three forms: Free testosterone, Albumin-bound testosterone, and Sex hormone binding globulin (SHBG)-bound Testosterone.
+Only free and albumin-bound testosterone are bioavailable and available to the body for physiological function.
+As age increases, on the one hand, the synthesis of testosterone reduces, and on the other hand concentration of SHBG increases, leading to a reduced concentration of bioavailable testosterone.